French finance watchdog warns on growing private sector debt

-PARIS France's financial stability council warned on Monday against risks from surging corporate and household debt, which it said may warrant regulatory action.
+PARIS (Reuters) - France's financial stability council warned on Monday against risks from surging corporate and household debt, which it said may warrant regulatory action.

 The High Council for Financial Stability (HCSF), which is headed by Finance Minister Bruno Le Maire, said after its quarterly meeting that it was keeping close tabs on "the rise in cyclical risks".